My XIV OC Archive

 Still, the man remains lonely.
 He has countless undead servants to bend to his whim and to occupy his time, but none that he may call equal.
 None that he may call friend.

 Z'kano has long dreamed of life outside his tribe, and he's only just found a chance to chase it.
 Bubbly and perhaps a bit naïve, he tries his best, but is still easily tricked by those with far less scruples than him.
-Tribal life never taught him to be distrustful, or even skeptical.
-A skilled painter, he's found that it is quite easy to make a living among the wealthy of the city-states by flattering them with portraits.
+His harmonious tribal life never taught him to be distrustful, or even skeptical.A skilled artist, he's found that it is quite possible to make a living among the wealthy of the city-states by flattering them with portraits.
 However, patrons are few and far between, so he's also trying to parlay those skills into becoming an equally successful pictomancer.
-Again, he has a lot to learn, but he's nothing if not eager.
+Bounty work never seems to be lacking, after all.Again, he has a lot to learn, but he's nothing if not eager.

 Phos and Xerin are twins who, for lack of a better word, are Jariq'a Odora's apprentices.
 Xerin moreso than his brother Phos.
 Jariq'a teaches Xerin what he knows of magical healing while teaching Phos what he knows of music.
 The brothers could fairly be called opposites of one another, with Xerin coming off far more serious and greatly valuing his time, as opposed to Phos, who prefers to live a more laid back life.
-Despite their differences, the both care for each other.
+Despite their differences, they both care for each other.
 However difficult it might be to get Xerin to admit it.

 Sylas has lived most of his life bouncing from place to place as a refugee, ultimately ending up outside the gates of Ul'dah like many others.
 Along the way he developed a sort of protective instinct.
 The desire to defend the weak and downtrodden.Despite life being as tough for him as it was, and the many people that neglected to help along the way, he's never grown cynical and still sees good in others.
 However, the poor boy still had to make a living somehow and took to work as a gladiator for some time.
 He barely scraped by as one, but at the very least learned to hold a sword and shield well enough to defend himself.Sylas is just as excitable as he looks.
 As a brand new adventurer he has a lot to learn, but seems to be picking up his skills fairly quickly.
 He's protective of his friends and loyal in the extreme, often to his own detriment, using his own body as a shield when no other options remain.
 His infinite capacity to see the best in others often blinds him to red flags as well, leaving him unaware or unwilling to confront the malicious actions of cleverer people.
 The lad may have a bright future as an adventurer ahead of him.
 Provided he actually lives long enough to see it.